Rendez Vous (Inna song)

 "Rendez Vous" is a song recorded by Romanian recording artist Inna for her eponymous and fourth studio album (2015) and its Japanese version Body and the Sun (2015).
 It was made available for digital download as a single on 12 February 2016 through Roton.
 The song makes use of a sample of Mr. President's "Coco Jamboo" (1996), resulting in writing credits for its composers Rainer Gaffrey, Kai Matthiesen and Delroy Rennalls.
 "Rendez Vous" was written by Ilsey Juber, Andreas Schuller and Thomas Troelsen, and produced by Troelsen and Schuller under the name Axident.
 Musically, the mid-tempo song contains acoustic elements and Eurodance influences in its refrain, with Inna singing about meeting the man she loved in the summer.

 "Rendez Vous" received praise for its production from one music critic.
-A staff at Billboard listed the track at number two on his list of favorite songs of 2016.
+A writer at Billboard listed the track at number two on his list of favorite songs of 2016.
 An accompanying music video for "Rendez Vous" was uploaded onto Inna's official YouTube channel on 4 February 2016.
 It was shot by Michael Abt and John Perez in Costa Rica in 2015, showing the singer at the beach.
 Commercially, the recording peaked at number 45 in Romania, number 12 in Poland and topped the latter country's dance component chart.
 It was also certified Gold by the Polish Society of the Phonographic Industry (ZPAV) for selling 10,000 units in Poland.